The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 - Search and rescue: Coverage should include rescue operations during natural disasters like blizzards or avalanches.

-- Trip cancellation and lukla delays: Policy should also cover flight cancellations and missed international connections.
+- Trip cancellation and Lukla delays: Policy should also cover flight cancellations and missed international connections.

 - Medical and personal liability: Include hospital stays, medications, and liability for accidental injury or damage.